GabrielPongelupe/hamiltonian-path-finder-algorithm/README.md

 This section breaks down how the Hamiltonian Path algorithm using backtracking works in this Python implementation.
 [See detailed explanation of the Hamiltonian Path in the code/README.md](code/README.md)

+---

+## Asymptotic Complexity Analysis
+### Time Complexity
+* Worst-case (O(N!)): In the worst case, the algorithm explores all possible permutations of the vertices.
+For a graph with N vertices, there are N! possible ways to arrange these vertices in a path.
+Thus, in the worst-case scenario, the algorithm must check every permutation, leading to a time complexity of O(N!).
+* __Best-case (O(N)):__ In the best case, the algorithm may find the Hamiltonian path early, such as on the first few branches of the search tree.
+If a valid path is found quickly, the algorithm performs in a nearly linear fashion, giving a time complexity of O(N).
+* __Average-case (Exponential Growth):__ The average-case complexity depends on the structure and density of the graph.
+In a dense graph, where many vertices are connected, the search tree grows rapidly, and the algorithm may explore many possible paths before finding a solution.
+This results in exponential time complexity, often approximated as O(2^N), where N is the number of vertices.

+### Conclusion
+The overall complexity is dominated by the factorial growth in the worst case, which makes the algorithm inefficient for large graphs.
+The actual performance can vary depending on the graph's structure, but in general, the Hamiltonian Path problem is NP-complete and has high computational demands as the number of vertices increases.